top of page

 Fires from the trees seared our throats on Long Island in the 60s when burning the nests of tent caterpillars seemed a reasonable alternative to defoliation.
 As a child, I did what I could to save their lives...

-Usually vacillating wildly, my awe and aversion coexist awkwardly; my urge to scream rapidly overridden by my compulsion to rescue.
-A quick Wikipedia search reveals that recent figures estimate there are more than 1.4 billion insects for each human on the planet.
+My awe and aversion coexist awkwardly; my urge to scream is rapidly overridden by my compulsion to rescue.
+A quick Wikipedia search reveals there are approximately 1.4 billion insects for each human on the planet.
+Clearly I'm going to need bigger jars.

 Beguiled by their simplicity and complexity, I love to watch them.
 I respect their purpose-driven lives, their social order, and their blatant indifference to the nuances of the tedious but requisite duties of day-to day life.
+Remarkable.

-But not all of them make it into the jar.
-In my eagerness to save every single bug that ventures into my home, I have sadly beheaded and amputated scores of body parts.
+But not all of them make it to the jar.
+In my eagerness to save every single bug that ventures into my home, I have sadly beheaded some and inadvertently amputated scores of body parts on others.
+Many have perished or frozen to death once outside and mercy deaths have certainly occurred.
+But many survived.

 Tent caterpillars were ubiquitous on Long Island in the summers in the 50s and 60s.
 Their gauzy white incubators, inverted silky protractors braced in the fork of a branch, swaddled sticky creatures at right angles in the crooked elbows of many trees.